TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 Generate `.wav` audio files using the fine-tuned model you trained as part of the summer school pre-assignment.
 Each person on your team should have one such model.
 You can use these to synthesize speech in different voices, loading one voice at a time into the synthesis notebook on *Canvas* and then synthesizing the speech you need from it.
 The notebook contains all necessary instructions.

+As a backup option, you can use [this notebook](https://colab.research.google.com/drive/12mdEujBj7Wj0b0SaxW83tS-POgifDKBE?usp=sharing&pli=1&authuser=1#scrollTo=ARiOT_I7tPVF) by Shivam Mehta from the 2023 WASP summer school.

 !!! success "Deliverable"

     At the end of this tutorial section you should obtain a set of `.wav` files.
 The files should have the same name as their corresponding text in the `script.txt` file you obtained previously.
 For example: